-If you’d like help setting and keeping New Year’s resolutions, work with a trained professional to maintain long-term healthy changes in your life, book a complimentary Discovery Call with me.
+If you’d like help creating a New Year’s resolutions list, work with a trained professional to maintain long-term healthy changes in your life, book a complimentary Discovery Call with me.

-Setting resolutions can be tough but working with them consciously and deliberately, with a professional, will make sticking to them all the more possible.
+Creating a New Year’s resolutions list can be tough, but working with them consciously and deliberately, with a professional, will make sticking to them all the more possible.

-If you have questions about resolution and goal setting, share them below.
+If you have questions about new years resolutions and goal setting, share them below.